Don Galo: Transportation

 Don Galo is traversed by Elpidio Quirino Avenue on its eastern section which serves as its main street connecting it to La Huerta to the south via the Don Galo–La Huerta Bridge over the Parañaque River and Tambo and Baclaran to the north.
-Along its western section runs the Manila–Cavite Expressway where the LRT-1 extension to Cavite is under construction.
+Along its western section runs the Manila–Cavite Expressway where the LRT-1 extension to Cavite runs along it.
 The barangay is connected to its Bay City extension via a narrow road crossing under the Manila–Cavite Expressway called Enrique Factoran Road.
 It connects to Pacific Avenue which serves as the main east–west street of Marina Bay barangay and which is also linked to the expressway via a flyover interchange constructed in 2018.
 Macapagal Boulevard starts at its junction with Pacific Avenue and links Don Galo to the Mall of Asia complex in Pasay.

-The Asia World station of the LRT-1 will serve Don Galo and the adjacent Asia World subdistrict of Bay City once completed and will be located on the east service road (Tambo Service Road) of the Manila Cavite Expressway.
-The Parañaque Integrated Terminal Exchange, a major intercity and provincial bus terminal, is also in Don Galo, which replaced the Southwest Integrated Terminal in Tambo.